maddison-wells/DCCGame/README.md

 <h2>9th July 2025</h2>

 After 12 months of not coding a single line of code, I thought it would be fun to dust of my skills and dive into a completely new language C++.
-Although I think about working in fintech the most, working in gaming is something that has always been at the back of my mind.
+Although I think about working in FinTech the most, working in gaming is something that has always been at the back of my mind.
 Imagine playing GTA and being able to say 'I coded that handbag you just stole off that Grandma'

 I've decided to turn one of my favourite book series into a game, using the old-school Pokémon game as inspiration, like below.
 The reason for this is: